 Enforcement is often reflected in the building and fire codes our communities adopt to ensure buildings are built safely.
 Many of this nation’s fire departments make maintenance inspections and, in doing so, prevent risks, saving lives every day.
 The work, our fire prevention staff members perform across the country are daily random acts of kindness given to our communities in the effort of risk reduction.

 Emergency Response is the E we understand the best in the fire service.
 Through emergency response, we provide our communities quick response to the chaos and bring our teams together to manage emergencies and prevent conditions from getting worse.
 We work to hone our skills and provide the best service possible.
 They trust us to be there and to perform our job with excellence, and we are proud and privileged to do so.

 Use this week to emphasize the importance of the five Es in your fire department.
 By getting ahead of the call, you will be keeping your community and your firefighters safer.
 Reducing risk helps us all improve the quality of our lives at home, our work at the firehouse, and our work in our communities.

 For more information, check out: https://crrweek.org.

-Chief Kathy Clay worked her way up through Jackson Hole Fire/EMS (Wyoming) starting as a volunteer firefighter in 2002.
-Holding an IAFC and Missouri Valley Division membership, Chief Clay also sits on the Wyoming Governor’s Council on Fire Prevention, represents the International Association of Wildland Fire (IAWF) on the Vision 20/20 Steering Committee, and is a former IAWF board member.
-Chief Clay is the Fire Investigator for Teton County (Wyoming) and is a member of the International Association of Arson Investigators.
+Chief Kathy Clay is the battalion chief fire marshal of the Jackson Hole Fire/EMS (Wyoming) department.
+She holds an IAFC and Missouri Valley Division membership and sits on the Wyoming Governor’s Council on Fire Prevention.
+She also represents the International Association of Wildland Fire (IAWF) on the Vision 20/20 Steering Committee, and is a former IAWF board member.
+Clay is the Fire Investigator for Teton County (Wyoming) and is a member of the International Association of Arson Investigators.